Eric Harris and Dylan Klebold: Bullying

 At the end of Harris's last journal entry, he wrote: "I hate you people for leaving me out of so many fun things.
 And no don't fucking say, 'Well that's your fault,' because it isn't, you people had my phone number, and I asked and all, but no. No no no don't let the weird-looking Eric KID come along, ooh fucking nooo."
 However, in another entry by Eric in his journal, he stated that even if he were complimented and respected more by his peers, the attack would've still, in all likelihood, occurred.
+In another entry by Eric in his journal he says not to blame the school's administration for the attack as the staff were doing a good job running the school.